 If your doctor tells you it's okay to take Terbinafine cream along with your other medications, if you have to use another topical medication on the same skin area, it's best to wait for a few minutes before you apply the second medication.
 This will give each medication time to absorb and will avoid them diluting on your skin or mixing together.

-If you are pregnant or breastfeeding, do not take terbinafine.
-Speak to your doctor or pharmacist for further assistance.
+If you are pregnant, think you might be pregnant or breastfeeding, do not buy Terbinafine online.
+Speak to your doctor or pharmacist for advice.

 Always keep medicines out of the sight and reach of children and pets.

-Never share your medicine with anybody else, even if they are exhibiting the same symptoms as you.
+Never share your medicine with anybody else, even if they are experiencing the same symptoms as you.

-If you think you've taken too much Terbinafine cream, go to the emergency room right away or contact a poison control centre.
+If you think you've taken too much Terbinafine, go to the emergency room right away or contact a poison control centre.

-You should avoid the consumption of alcohol while you're taking Terbinafine cream.
+You should avoid the consumption of alcohol while you're taking Terbinafine.
 Consuming alcohol daily can raise your risk of severe side effects.
 Discuss this potential interaction with your doctor.